Dacc-312/WRO-FE-CYBER-TRALALA/t-photos/README.md

 Team's photos/Fotos del equipo
 ====

-This directory contains 2 photos of the team.
+Here you can see the photos of the team members.

-Este directorio contiene 2 fotos de nuestro equipo
+En este directorio contiene las fotos de los miembros de nuestro equipo.